jrkienle/public-monorepo/README.md

 ## Global Commands

-The following global commands are available for your usage
+The following global commands are available for your usage:

 * `clean` - Deletes all build artifacts, caches, and test results
+* `postinstall` - Automatically runs `manypkg check` post node module installation to ensure dependencies use consistent versions across all apps, packages, and services
 * `reset` - Runs clean and additionally removes all `node_modules`, completely resetting the repo

 ## The CI Pipeline